A trip to the Menir of Almendres and Cromlech of Almendres.Quick Details

 Group Half-Day Tour: ~ 3 hours | €50 per person Private Half-Day Tour: ~ 3 hours | €60 per person A minimum of 2 people are required for the tour (group or private).
 Available 7 days a week.
 Morning Tour: 9:00 AM start Afternoon Tour: 2:00 PM start Half-Day Tour Details

 On this tour we will delve into Portugal’s Neolithic period (circa 5500 to 3000 BC) and explore two of the region’s earliest and most remarkable megalithic sites: the Menir of Almendres and the Cromlech of Almendres.
 The Alentejo is home to many megalithic structures, including cromlechs, menirs, and dolmens.
 It is during this period when agriculture emerged, along with many other significant cultural and social developments.
-Learn about the history of this site from archaeologists specializing in the prehistory of this region.
+Enjoy some time away from the city with a lovely walk through a cork forest, where these megaliths live.
+Your tour guides are professional archaeologists specializing in the prehistory of the region and look forward to showing you some spectacular sites from Portugal's past.
 Our meeting point for this excursion will be the Roman Temple of Évora.
-From there, we will embark on a 30-minute drive to reach the path to the Menir of Almendres.
+From there, we will embark on a 25 minute drive to reach the path to the Menir of Almendres.
 We will then make the 5–10 minute walk down the picturesque path to visit this impressive solitary standing stone.
 Please note that the path to the Menir is in poor condition and those with reduced mobility may not be able to reach it.

 |